horst-n/WireMailSmtp/README.md

 ###Changelog###

++    0.1.8 added a separate inputfield for a HTML signature into config page

++    0.1.7 set status from alpha to beta

 +    0.0.7 added new sentLog methods for permanent logging, intended for usage with third party modules, e.g. newsletter modules